MrKhay/quick_cart_hng_task_2/README.md

+# HNG Task 2

-# Simple Shopping App (Quick Cart)
+## Simple Shopping App (Quick Cart)

 ## Description

-A simple shopping app that displays a list of products/items statically in a shop and includes a checkout screen.
+A simple shopping app that displays a list of products/items fetched from the Timu API and includes a checkout screen.

 ## Commit Convention